-If you can’t stand iOS 13.1.2’s performance on your iPhone, you’re on your own.
+If you can’t stand iOS 13.2.2’s performance on your iPhone, note that you can no longer downgrade.

-Apple is no longer signing on older versions of iOS 13 which means you can no longer use a loophole and drop your iPhone back down in an effort to improve performance.
+Apple is no longer signing on iOS 13.2 which means you can no longer take advantage of a loophole to drop back to it in an effort to improve your device’s performance.

-For more about how the downgrade process works, take a look at our detailed walkthrough.
+For more about how the downgrade process works, take a look at our walkthrough.

-If your device is struggling on iOS 13.1.2, it could be a few weeks before we get additional bug fixes.
+If your device is struggling on iOS 13.2.2, it could be a few weeks before we get a new batch of bug fixes.

-For more on iOS 13.2, take a look at our guide.
+For more on iOS 13.3, please take a look at our guide.